BaffledWhiskey/BaffledWhiskey.github.io/mailList.md

 <div class="alert alert-dismissible alert-danger">
   <button type="button" class="close" data-dismiss="alert">&times;</button>
   <div style="text-align: center;">
-  <strong>Oh snap!</strong> <span style="font-weight: 900; color: #00ab14;">Looks like you've found our new testing page for our email list</span> please don't submit anything as this is for testing purposes only at the moment :)
+  <strong>Hey There!</strong> <span style="font-weight: 900; color: #00ab14;">Welcome to our new mailing list page!</span> This is currently up and running however we have not built the actual mailing bot just yet, consider this a pre-subscription of sorts, feel free to add your email!
   </div>
 </div>